WinLwinOoNet/microservices-starter-kit/README.md

 Note: If you already run those, next time you just use `docker ps -a`, get the container id and `docker start <CONTAINER ID>`.

-### Troubleshooting
+# Troubleshooting

-If some containers such as SQL are not loading properly, use the following commands
+If some containers such as SQL are not loading properly, use the following commands -

-Stop all containers
+Stop all running containers

 `> docker ps`